 While you are in the U.S., you'll be able to contact staff at InterExchange if you need emergency assistance or general support.
 We're always here to help!

 InterExchange Work & Travel USA works with a wide range of employers all over the country who need short-term, seasonal staff.
 A variety of job opportunities are available to our participants, including positions in:

 - Amusement Parks

 - Ski Resorts

 You'll have the opportunity to tell us the type of job you prefer, as well as the areas you'd like to work, but we encourage you to consider all kinds of opportunities in different areas of the U.S.

 Students on our Work & Travel USA program are prohibited from certain types of jobs, including child care, medical/patient care, domestic work (such as a housekeeper in a family's home), camp counselors, flight attendants, and any job that jeopardizes the student's well-being and/or safety.
-You can review a full list of prohibited jobs here.
+Review our full list of prohibited jobs.